See a Doctor Within 15 Minutes

 A Fitness Coach on Your Wrist

 There’s nothing quite like a fitness tracker to keep you motivated.
-“Getting in my steps” has become a familiar phrase to all of us.
+“Getting in my steps” has become a familiar phrase to everyone.
 We like the FitBit Inspire 3 Fitness Tracker for its simplicity and bonus health tracking features.
-A narrow, basic screen keeps it simple by showing you just what you want to know while exercising.
-It also does some really cool things like measure your oxygen levels and track high, low or irregular heart rates.
+A narrow, basic screen keeps it simple by showing you what you want to know while exercising.
+It also does cool things like measuring your oxygen levels and tracking high, low or irregular heart rates.

 Our recommendations are the same items we trust and prescribe to patients.
 When you buy through links like this on our site, we may earn an affiliate commission to support new content.